Last Updated: May 24, 2019

 - Kachi property has a mineral resource estimate of 4.4 million tonnes of contained lithium carbonate equivalent.

-- PFS development underway.
+- PFS development nearing completion.

 - SD Capital Advisory Limited has been retained to secure up to US$25 million to finance Kachi’s development.